 A Japanese apartment kitchen is not big but allows you to prepare your own meals (and save on dining out)

-How much should the budget be for transportation in Japan?
+How much should the transportation budget be in Japan?

-Our transport costs over the three months we explored Japan averaged JPY1,569 (just under USD12) per person daily.
+Our transport costs over the three months we spent exploring Japan averaged JPY 1,569 (just under USD 12) per person per day.

 Air Travel

 Given that Japan is an island country, we ended up taking two internal flights: The flight from Sapporo, Hokkaido, to Nara, Okinawa, cost us JPY16,580 each (with Peach Aviation), while the flight from Nara, Okinawa, to Hiroshima on Honshu cost JPY14,460 per person (with ANA).
-In both cases, unfortunately, we had to check in our travel packs as the strict carry-on limit was seven kilograms.
+In both cases, unfortunately, we had to check our travel packs because the strict carry-on limit was 7 kilograms.

 Train Travel

-As we were keen to see the country and had more time to explore Japan than most foreign tourists, we always considered taking slower (and thus cheaper) train options over the Shinkansen.
+As we were keen to see the country and had more time to explore Japan than most foreign tourists, we always considered taking slower (and thus cheaper) trains rather than the Shinkansen.
 That said, we did want to ride the Shinkansen (and in some cases, there was just no feasible alternative).
-In the end, we took the bullet train three times: Our Hiroshima to Himeji trip cost JPY8,040 per person; the Kanazawa to Nagano journey JPY8,590 each and the train ride from Odawara to Tokyo JPY3,280 per person.
+In the end, we took the bullet train three times: Our Hiroshima-to-Himeji trip cost JPY8,040 per person; the Kanazawa-to-Nagano journey cost JPY8,590 per person; and the ride from Odawara to Tokyo cost JPY3,280 per person.

 And speaking of travelling slowly: If you’re in the Hakone area, ride the Hakone Tozan Train [Google Maps location] between Gora and Odawara.
-The scenery is stunning, and the train makes several switchbacks as it journeys down the mountain (or up if you make the trip in reverse)—a unique experience.
+The scenery is stunning, and the train makes several switchbacks as it descends the mountain (or ascends if you make the trip in reverse)—a unique experience.

 Take the Hakone Tozan Railway for its unique switchbacks down (and up) the mountains | Photo on Wikimedia Commons